 Dental Radiography Practice Exam

-Question: 1 / 400
+1 / 515

-To protect the patient from radiation
+Shield the film from primary radiation

 Get further explanation with Examzify DeepDiveBeta